Chapter 6 : A Fluffy White Ensemble and Admitting You Need Help

 Sirius obeyed, shouting as he exited, “Although I must admit, you look stunning in that fluffy white ensemble.
 You should wear it more often.”

-I am so bad.
+AN: I am so bad.
 It has been forever since an update.
 Oh well, life passes by fast.
 I know.
 I’m Deep.
 Right?

 Well, hope you enjoyed chapter 6!
 Got to learn a little more about Meg!
 What do you guys think of her?
 Also, I hope I didn’t offend anyone with all the “shrink” talk because I have nothing against “Admitting you need help” as the chapter title will suggest.
 There’re several things developing in this chapter!
 What did everyone pick up on?